-In the first example, Figure 3-4, the first line displays the current date and time.
+In the first example, Figure 10, the first line displays the current date and time.
 For this example, the date is October 19, 2017.
 The time is 3:52 pm or 15:52.
 The second line indicates the 5-digit site code is ABCD9, it has been turned on for 1 hour, and the temperature is -1.00°C. The third line indicates which filter bag week number is currently installed.
 The fourth line indicates what the sampler is currently doing, which is running or sampling.

-Figure 3-5 shows that the sampler is idle.
+Figure 11 shows that the sampler is idle.
 It is not a sampling day, but it is ready to sample when the next sampling day begins.

-The status screen in Figure 3-6 indicates that the sampler has collected all the samples for the week and will not sample until the operator changes the cartridges and collects the exposed and clean filter readings.
+The status screen in Figure 12 indicates that the sampler has collected all the samples for the week and will not sample until the operator changes the cartridges and collects the exposed and clean filter readings.

-Figure 3-4.
+Figure 10.
 Current status, sampling is active.

-Figure 3-5.
+Figure 11.
 Current status, idle screen.

-Figure 3-6.
+Figure 12.
 Current status, sampling complete, filter change required.

-3.1.2 Changing Cartridge Mode
+9.2.2 Changing Cartridge Mode

 The Changing Cartridge mode is accessed by pushing the Start button after the Filter Readings option has been pressed from the Home Screen.
-Once in Changing Cartridge mode, filter readings must be completed before it returns to Normal Mode.
-This is the only mode that will not time out into another mode.
+Once in Changing Cartridge mode, filter readings should be completed before it returns to Normal Mode.
+This mode will time-out in 8 hours.
+Operators should not start the filter change procedure unless they are ready to install new filters.
+If the filter change procedure is exited less than halfway complete, the next week will not sample.
 This is because double sampling a filter will invalidate it and it is preferable for the controller to not sample rather than to double sample.
-A controller stuck in Changing Cartridges mode will not sample correctly.
-Operator should verify that current status when leaving site is either, "Sampling," or, "Ready to Sample," (Figure 3-4 and Figure 3-5).
+Operator should always verify that the status when leaving site is either, "Sampling," or, "Ready to Sample," (Figure 10 and Figure 11).

-3.1.3 Diagnostic Mode
+9.2.3 Diagnostic Mode